 Overall, it’s a steamier than usual affair, putting paid to criticisms that DeCoteau’s twinks are always self-laceratingly asexual.
 In addition to DeCoteau’s usual “celebration of the male form”, we get a kinky kiss of a knife blade, a closeted guy finally strokes same-sex skin, and a bewitched hetero couple make-out in the pool as Saddler strokes himself on the sun lounger (not a euphemism…), before joining in.

-Once the story is done, we can enjoy the extra padding with scenes that were originally intended to be earlier in the movie.
-We get the shower scene (from future SURVIVOR winner, Jud Birza) and a bedtime masturbatory fantasy that draws on DeCoteau’s early career porn skillset (“This is Cody [Matthew Blymire] going for it.
+Once the story is done, we get to enjoy the extra padding with scenes that were originally intended to be earlier in the movie.
+There’s a shower scene (from future SURVIVOR winner, Jud Birza) and a bedtime masturbatory fantasy that draws on DeCoteau’s early career porn skillset (“This is Cody [Matthew Blymire] going for it.
 God bless him.”).
 Of course, by saving the padding to the end, NIGHTMARE MANSION reminds you that for much of the 1313 franchise, padding becomes the entire movie.

 1313: NIGHTMARE MANSION is an enjoyable if protein/plasma-light straight-to-streaming horror flick.
 Step over the threshold of its charms and let the delirium of the entire cast appearing in only their undies take hold.
-The minimalist wardrobe kinda, maybe makes sense and the hand drawn artwork in the party invitations given to each of the victims adds a nice tactile dimension to the myth-making.
-In a masterstroke of mise-en-scène, the tipped-over alter candles by the poolside – each one representing a sinner’s soul – convey something far more sexually sinister than anything in the rest of the series.
+The minimalist wardrobe kinda makes sense in this context and the hand drawn artwork in the party invitations given to each of the victims adds a nice tactile dimension to the myth-making.
+In a masterstroke of accidental mise-en-scène, the tipped-over alter candles by the poolside – each one representing a sinner’s soul – convey something far more sexually sinister than anything in the rest of the series.

-We’ll tackle the strapline A Supernatural Thriller For Girls! in a future sidebar… but the addition of some punctation around the word “Girls” just about fixes it.
+[I’ll tackle the DVD boxcover’s strapline A Supernatural Thriller For Girls! in a future sidebar… but the addition of some punctation around the word “Girls” just about fixes it.]

 Moses Rutegar gets the screenplay credit.